consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 run my code on this incredibly inexpensive, incredibly flexible, scalable platform," and it just works.

-**David Mytton:** How do you think about aging out those different components of the infrastructure?
+**David:** How do you think about aging out those different components of the infrastructure?
 Is that how it ties into your efficiency management layer, so even when you have the older generations of equipment, you can still manage them with the latest versions?

-**John Graham-Cumming:** Yeah.
+**John:** Yeah.
 I mean, that's one of the things we do, right, which is that.
 So there's a financial component to this, right, which is the depreciation on the hardware, right?
 So over time you've paid for it essentially, right?
 The real thing to look at is what we really care about is